Insulin is a type of hormone produced by your pancreas. It helps your body store and use carbohydrates found in food.

 - how long they last

-Rapid-acting or short-acting insulin is typically used to provide a surge of insulin at mealtime.
+Rapid-acting insulin is typically used to provide a surge of insulin at mealtime.
+It can take about 15 minutes to take effect.
 It can also be used to correct high blood sugar.
 This is known as bolus insulin replacement.

 Some people with type 2 diabetes need a single dose of insulin per day.
-Others need two or more doses per day.
+Others need 2 or more doses per day.

 - your medical history